morthatalis/RobloxTurboTool/README.md

 Use bloxstrap or fishstrap and put the .exe as an intergration.
 Useful with fishstrap cuz you can enable player and chatlogs,
 and that automatically is compatible with this program.
-But you dont actually need to enable that setting.
+But you dont need to enable that setting.